Current and past clients

 Summary of my experience

-I have nearly 15 years of experience working in philanthropy and social justice as a staff member and consultant for private and public foundations, non-profit organizations, and international agencies.
+I have over 15 years of experience working in philanthropy and social justice as a staff member and consultant for private and public foundations, non-profit organizations, and international agencies.
 I launched my consulting practice in April 2016, and since then, I've worked with 18 clients from across the US and around the world, ranging from community-based organizations to major international public and private foundations.

 Prior to launching A.E.
 Lynch Consulting, I worked as a program officer at the Foundation for a Just Society, a private foundation dedicated to advancing the human rights of marginalized women, girls, and LGBTI people in the US and globally.
 My previous experience includes working as Program Officer for Latin America at EMpower (a public foundation focused on youth development), as a researcher and cooperant at the Nicaraguan feminist NGO Puntos de Encuentro, and in the communications program of the International Women's Health Coalition.